-Objective of audit—To assess if the Department of Health has adequate processes to recover the government’s healthcare costs for motor vehicle accidents
+The objective of our audit was to assess if the department has adequate processes in place to recover the Crown’s healthcare costs caused by motor vehicle accidents.

 We examined the processes to recover healthcare costs through the aggregate assessment and individual claims.
 We tested a sample of individual claims for the 2012–2013 year and also tested the calculations of a sample of the cost estimates prepared to support the aggregate assessments up to and including the 2013 aggregate assessment.
 We reviewed other relevant documentation that the department used to support the amount of the aggregate assessment but did not test Treasury Board and Finance’s processes to collect the aggregate assessment.